Joeboy/harphonium/README.md

 - Something is funky (not in the good sense) when you're in fretless mode and "show disabled keys" is off.
-- Occasional audio glitches (clicks) on Android.
-I've tried lots of things and they seem less frequent now, but they're still happening occasionally.
 - Audio disconnections, in both Android and Linux (and probably other platforms I guess).
 Sometimes I've come back to the app after leaving it running a while and found it no longer makes noises.
 Not a huge deal but I probably need to